bhorkarg/virtual8085/README.md

-# Gaurav project
 # Virtual 8085
 Virtual 8085 is an Intel 8085 assembly language interpreter with IDE-like features.
-This software is helpful in learning 8085 assembly language programming
+This software is helpful in learning 8085 assembly language programming.

 Download setup at -> http://virtual8085.codeplex.com/